Dr-Westworld/Automation_with_mcp/README.md

-`code of this project is on my private repo as this project for my college`
+`code of this project is on my private repo as this project was for my college`

 ---
 # Automation